Arab cuisine: Arab hospitality

-Khaleej
+Arabian Peninsula

-Coffee ceremony
+Tea/Coffee ceremony

-In the Khaleej al-Arab region, a visitor is greeted by a great table of dried fruits, fresh fruits, nuts and cakes with syrup.
+In the Persian Gulf region, a visitor is greeted by a great table of dried fruits, fresh fruits, nuts and cakes with syrup.
 Dried fruits include figs, dates, apricots and plums.
 Fresh fruits include citruses, melons and pomegranate.
-Arabic coffee is most favored, but Arabic tea is also a great refresher.
+Arabic coffee and tea are common refreshments.
 Spices are often added to the coffee and other drinks.

-Guests dinner
+Guest dinner

-In the Khaleej al-Arab region, a guest should expect a dinner consisting of a very large platter, shared commonly, with a large amount of spiced rice, with spicy lamb, chicken, or both, as separate dishes, with various stewed vegetables, heavily spiced, sometimes with a tomato-based sauce.
+In the Khaleej al-Arab region, a guest should expect a dinner consisting of a very large platter called kabsa, shared commonly, with a large amount of spiced rice, with spicy lamb, chicken, or both as separate dishes, with various stewed vegetables, heavily spiced, sometimes with a tomato-based sauce.

 Different types of bread are served with toppings specific to the region.
 Tea would certainly accompany the meal, as it is almost constantly consumed.
 Coffee would also be served.

 Maghreb

 Tea/coffee ceremony

 In the Maghreb region, a visitor will find a table full of bread-like snacks, including m’semen, baghrir, and other stuffed breads.
 These are served with honey, rosewater or olive oil.

 There are also many different cookies and cakes included accompanied by plates with different kinds of nuts.
 Mint tea is often served with it in a traditional Maghrebian teapot.